 Santiago is a vibrant city with an active social scene, world-class shopping malls and rustic markets.
 The city offers expats a multitude of entertainment options and is conveniently situated close to vineyards, the beach and a slew of ski slopes in the Andes.

 Santiago is making its mark on the international scene.
-This is clear from the number of musicians that choose to perform there, as well as the variety of art exhibitions.
+This is clear from the number of musicians who choose to perform there, as well as the variety of art exhibitions.

 Expats move to Santiago not only for its great vibe but also for the massive range of events and activities on offer, from pottery classes and photography groups to shopping, snowboarding and suntanning.